ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: : Dataset Construction

-The non-centered nature of foreground objects in news images poses a challenge for consistent image evaluation.
+The non-centered nature of foreground objects in images poses a challenge for consistent image evaluation.
 Many photographs are taken as long shots with the entity's face in different sections of the image.
 To standardize these images, we crop and resize the images taking into account the target entity position.
 By extracting the bounding boxes of our target entity face, we calculate its centroid as a reference coordinate for cropping.
 We then take a fixed window crop of the entity image such that the entity centroid is aligned closely to the center of the crop.
 This approach of Face-aware cropping helps maximize the image area occupied by an entity and further isolates its physical features.
-Through this cropping process, we can focus each entity category evaluation on the features of our target entity alone.
+Through this process, we can evaluate the visual features of different entities.